 If you use a washing machine, make sure you wash them separately without any washing powder.

-Polyester vs Microfiber vs Cotton: And the winner is…
+Cotton Sheets vs. Microfiber (Polyester) Sheets: And the winner is…

 So to put things to a conclusion, the once difficult choice between polyester microfiber, and cotton becomes easy when compared side by side.
 You just have to decide what qualities of the fabric are important to you.